Level the Playing Field for Trade

 - In a world where foreign barriers to U.S. exports remain significant, the United States must pursue additional trade agreements to ensure a level playing field for American workers, farmers, and businesses.

-- Priorities include the Trans-Pacific Partnership and possible new bilateral trade agreements with large emerging markets.
+- Priorities include the Trans-Pacific Partnership, the Trans-Atlantic Trade and Investment Partnership, the Trade in Services Agreement, and possible new bilateral trade agreements with large emerging markets.